ladaweb/autonomous_drone/README.md

 # Drone Simulation Environment

-This project demonstrates how to add a drone using Sphinx and run a simulated environment with Parrot-UE4.
+This file demonstrates how to add a drone using Sphinx and run a simulated environment with Parrot-UE4.

 ## Prerequisites